katzwebservices/Wunderground/readme.txt

 If you are upgrading the plugin, your forecast will look different.
 Version 2.x made lots of changes as to how the forecast is displayed.
 If you want to go back after upgrading, you can [download the previous version here](https://downloads.wordpress.org/plugin/wunderground.1.2.5.1.zip).

 * Fixed: Fatal error when no location is set in shortcode
+* Fixed: Link to Wunderground now goes to forecast URL, not the weather station URL
 * Fix: Remove erroneous PHP code in `<table>` tag
 * Tweak: Replace `<table cellspacing="0">` with CSS
 = 2.0.9 on October 22 =